The first radio view of a type Ibn supernova in SN 2023fyq: Understanding the mass-loss history in the last decade before the explosion: Introduction

 SN\,2023fyq is one of the first objects for which pre-explosion spectra were acquired of the outbursting material \citep{Brennan_2024}. \cite{Dong_2024} and \cite{Brennan_2024} have combined the optical pre- and post-explosion spectra and lightcurves (which showed that this SN was unambiguously a terminal transient-meaning the core was disrupted and the progenitor destroyed) to characterize SN\,2023fyq.
-They interpreted the optical dataset as an explosion originating from a binary system with a low-mass ($\sim$ 3 $M_{\odot}$) helium star orbiting a neutron star that eventually experienced either runaway mass loss triggering core collapse, or a merger that directly triggered the explosion of the merged system \citep{Dong_2024}.
+They interpreted their optical dataset of this object as an explosion originating from a binary system with a low-mass ($\sim$ 3 $M_{\odot}$) helium star orbiting a neutron star that they claim eventually experienced either runaway mass loss triggering core collapse, or a merger that directly triggered the explosion \citep{Dong_2024}.

 We present the radio and X-ray observations of SN\,2023fyq to study the CSM of the progenitor system.
 The layout of the paper is as follows: in \S \ref{sec:DR}, we describe the radio and X-ray observations and data reduction processes.
 In \S \ref{sec:DA} we present the modeling of the data in a CSM interaction scenario.
 In \S \ref{sec:Discussion}, we present the results, discuss their implications, and compare our findings with the results obtained at optical wavelengths.
 Conclusions are drawn in \S \ref{sec:Conclusions}.